-- Events will be held in accordance with the rules of the United States Figure Skating Association per the 2016 Rulebook and per the 2016-2017 Competition Rules contained therein, except as otherwise stated herein and/or modified at the 2016 U.S. Figure Skating Governing Council Meeting.
-Ages for entrants are as of close of entries March 12, 2017. - At the discretion of the Chief Referee, events may be combined, depending on the number of entries.
+- Events will be held in accordance with the rules of the United States Figure Skating Association per the 2017 Rulebook and per the 2017-2018 Competition Rules contained therein, except as otherwise stated herein and/or modified at the 2017 U.S. Figure Skating Governing Council Meeting.
+Ages for entrants are as of close of entries March 11, 2018. - At the discretion of the Chief Referee, events may be combined, depending on the number of entries.
 Events may be combined or cancelled if there are two or fewer competitors.
 Competitors may still qualify for National Showcase even if they are the only entrant in the event.
-If events are combined, the allowed time for the free skating event will be as for the actual event entered.
 Please see below for more information on National Showcase. - AGE AND TEST RESTRICTIONS APPLY AS NOTED.